 On the zero-carb carnivore diet, you hardly eat carbohydrates.
 However, eggs, offal, shellfish, and dairy products may contain traces of carbohydrates.

-In contrast, keto includes more carbohydrates because it only takes net carbs into account.
+In contrast, keto includes more carbohydrates because it only considers net carbs.

-These are total carbohydrates minus fiber since the body doesn’t absorb it.
+These are total carbohydrates minus fiber since the body doesn’t absorb them.

 On the other hand, carnivore further eliminates all plant foods from the diet plan.

 Practitioners of a ketogenic diet must also pay close attention to their macronutrients.
-This way, they ensure the ratio of fat, protein, and carbohydrates is correct.
+This way, they ensure the correct fat, protein, and carbohydrate ratio.

-In the carnivore diet, on the other hand, there is no prescribed macronutrient ratio.
-For lack of carbohydrates, you will also burn fat as your primary energy source.
+On the other hand, the carnivore diet has no prescribed macronutrient ratio.
+You will also burn fat as your primary energy source for lack of carbohydrates.
 This metabolic state is called ketosis.

 However, too much lean meat could be a problem on the carnivore diet.
 Without the protective fat, protein can significantly increase insulin levels (Nuttall et al. 199115).

 And the storage hormone inhibits fat burning (Meijssen et al. 200116).

 Moreover, fat will boost satiation.
 However, there’s also a hybrid of the two diets called keto carnivore.